-- > A streamed approach to the management of older people with enduring mental illness and dementia. - > The establishment and maintenance of a Rapid Access Service, as administered by the Rural and Remote Mental Health Service governed by the Barossa Hills Fleurieu LHN, into mainstream residential aged care services to support the management of residents with psychiatric illness and dementia with complex, severe and persistent difficult behaviours. - Working in collaboration with processes and practices to support the establishment of a statewide Neurobehavioural Unit (NBU) for people with very severe to extreme behavioural and psychological symptoms of dementia (BPSD). - > Strengthening relationships to ensure rapid discharge between facilities through an established pathway facilitated through the NBU. - > Establishing services to support the management of residents in all LHN sites i.e. diversion therapy.
+- > A streamed approach to the management of older people with enduring mental illness and dementia. - > The establishment and maintenance of a Rapid Access Service, as administered by the Rural and Remote Mental Health Service, into mainstream residential aged care services to support the management of residents with psychiatric illness and dementia with complex, severe and persistent difficult behaviours. - Working in collaboration with processes and practices to support the establishment of a statewide Neurobehavioural Unit (NBU) for people with very severe to extreme behavioural and psychological symptoms of dementia (BPSD). - > Strengthening relationships to ensure rapid discharge between facilities through an established pathway facilitated through the NBU. - > Establishing services to support the management of residents in all LHN sites i.e. diversion therapy.